LibCrowds/old-docs/technical_docs.md

 ## Version control

-The [LibCrowds organisation page](https://github.com/LibCrowds) contains all of the open-source software specific to the LibCrowds platform.
-Much of the additional software mentioned below is also available via GitHub.
+The [LibCrowds organisation page](https://github.com/LibCrowds) contains all of the open-source software, specific to the LibCrowds platform.
+Much of the additional software mentioned below is also available on GitHub.
 Refer to the [GitHub Guides](https://guides.github.com/) for details of how to contribute.

 ## Configuration

-Copies of the various non-standard configuration files used on the platform can be found in the LibCrowds [Dropbox](https://www.dropbox.com/login) account.
+Copies of the non-standard configuration files used on the platform can be found in the LibCrowds [Dropbox](https://www.dropbox.com/login) account.
-Whenever a new configuration file or script is added, that needs to be backed up, a symbolic link to that file should be created as follows:
+Whenever a new configuration file is added a symbolic link to that file should be created as follows:

 ```
 # For the file /etc/program/settings.conf